dhis2/dhis2-covid19-doc/docs/README.md

 This repository is a temporary one to publish french translation of the material supporting the [DHIS2 COVID-19 DHSI2 packages](https://www.dhis2.org/covid-19)

 ## Reading the french

-You can read g Github Pages to publish the material supporting the DHIS2 COVID-19 DHSI2 packages
+Coming soon!
+You can read the french version of the DHIS2 COVID-19 DHSI2 packages support material on the Github Pages.

 ## Contributing to the translation